 But how do we know when to use mobile for learning?
 What factors make mobile a good choice?
 Should your learning project be mobile only, mobile as part of the tool-kit, or not mobile at all?

 The answer?
 Deciding if your project will be mobile first depends on many factors.

 The Current Facts

-The setting in which mobile learning will be taking place is just as critical as what you will be delivering via mobile.
-Think through what scenarios will users be engaging with a mobile learning experience.
-Will it be...
+The setting where your mobile learning takes place is just as critical as what you will be learning through mobile.
+Think about different scenarios and how your learners would engage with a mobile learning experience in that context.
+Will it be:

 - On the job training?

 - New hire onboarding quick references?